dreamgrove/dreamgrove/content/balance/2018-05-31-Moonkin_Monthly_BFA_Changes.md

         <img src="https://i.imgur.com/1TRjxUb.png" ></img>
 </center>

-**Celestial Alignment (Changed)**
-Increasing the damage of all your spells by 20% and granting you 15% Haste for 20 sec.
+**Celestial Alignment (Changed):** Increasing the damage of all your spells by 20% and granting you 15% Haste for 20 sec.

-**Eclipse (New)**
-Lunar Strike has a 20% chance to grant you Solar Empowerment.
+**Eclipse (New):** Lunar Strike has a 20% chance to grant you Solar Empowerment.
 Solar Wrath has a 20% chance to grant you Lunar Empowerment.

 **Solar Empowerment (Changed):** Causes your next Solar Wrath to explode for an additional 10% of its damage to all nearby enemies and reduces its cast time by 15%.